Quantifying Influencer Impact on Affective Polarization: Methodology

 \subsection{Approach to Quantifying Influencer Impact on Affective Polarization}

-Our study employs a multifaceted approach to quantify the influence of key Twitter influencers on affective polarization, integrating comparative analyses with strategic subgraph constructions.
-We center our methodology around the concept of a counterfactual scenario, where polarization scores are calculated in scenarios both with and without specific influencer-led conversations, as illustrated in Figure~\ref{fig:example_graph}.
+We center our methodology around the concept of a counterfactual scenario within a subgraph of influence, where polarization scores are calculated in scenarios both with and without specific influencer-led conversations, as illustrated in Figure~\ref{fig:example_graph}.
 This comparative method is crucial for isolating the shifts in polarization attributable to these conversation networks, providing insights into how individual conversations can sway public sentiment.
-However, it's important to note the observational nature of our approach; while it reveals significant insights into the dynamics of influencer conversations, it does not assert direct causation.

 To enhance our analysis, we focus on constructing subgraphs around specific influencers and their follower networks, recognizing that the comprehensive interaction graphs on platforms like Twitter, which involve millions of daily interactions, can obscure the effects of smaller-scale conversation networks.
 For instance, in our detailed case study of 'User X's Twitter interactions, we selectively identified a subset of approximately 1,000 followers from a larger pool of 15,000 active users.
 We constructed a subgraph that included these followers and their adjacent connections, encompassing around 2,000 users in total.